-Parameter Name Description Accepted Value(s) Notes DatasetKey Displays the Graph Setup window, where you can choose options for cre- ating a graph based on the specified dataset.
+Parameter Name Description Accepted Value(s) Notes DatasetKey Displays the Graph Setup window, where you can choose options for creating a graph based on the specified dataset.
+The key value of the dataset that you want to use for creating the new graph.
 To use this para- meter for creating a new graph, you must use NewGraph=True.
 DatasetPath Displays the Graph Setup window, where you can choose options for creating a graph based on the specified dataset.
 The Catalog path and name of the dataset that you want to use for creating the new graph.
 To use this para- meter for creating a new graph, you must use NewGraph=True.
 GraphPath Opens the Graph Viewer, displaying the graph spe- cified by the GraphPath parameter.
 The Catalog path and name of the graph that you want to open.
 If the graph is based on a query that contains a prompt, you can pass values in for the prompts via the URL.
 GraphKey Opens the Graph Viewer, displaying the graph spe- cified by the GraphKey parameter.
 The key value of the graph that you want to open.
 If the graph is based on a query that contains a prompt, you can pass values in for the prompts via the URL.